Who are we?

 Newham ESOL Exchange also runs meetings and events for anyone with an interest in ESOL.
 We organise training for ESOL tutors and create resources and factsheets.
 During Covid-19 our events and workshops have been paused.

 We deliver projects to enhance the experience of ESOL learners.
-In 2019-20 we are running a Heritage Lottery funded project called Your Heritage and Mine, that will engage learners in creating resources for ESOL classes around shared heritage.
+In 2019-20 we ran a Heritage Lottery funded project called Your Heritage and Mine, that engaged learners in creating resources for ESOL classes around shared heritage.
 Due to Covid-19 this project was paused and re-started in September with online workshops.
-This project completes at the end of November and will leave a legacy of resources for ESOL tutors.
-Contact us to find out more on firstname.lastname@example.org
+It has now completed and leaves a legacy of resources for ESOL tutors.
+Contact us to find out more on email@example.com

 How can you get involved?